ctu-mrs/ros2_examples/README.md

   * [ ] it is asynchronous only!!!!
   * [ ] how to make it behave synchronously? [wrapper](https://answers.ros.org/question/343279/ros2-how-to-implement-a-sync-service-client-in-a-node/?answer=366458#post-id-366458) (only in standalone node)
 * [X] **Service server** - works fine
-* [ ] **Timers** - single timer works fine, similarly to ROS1 Timers
+* [ ] **Timers** - single timer runs, similarly to ROS1 Timers
-  * [ ] TODO still problem with multiple timers in parallel, recent (last active 2021/01/15) and related issues [Avoid timers to be executed twice in the multithreaded executor #1328](https://github.com/ros2/rclcpp/pull/1328) and [Allow timers to keep up the intended rate in MultiThreadedExecutor #1516](https://github.com/ros2/rclcpp/pull/1516) tell me that it is not settled how they should behave ?!?
+  * [ ] TODO still problem with multiple timers in parallel, recent (last active 2021/01/15) and related issues [Avoid timers to be executed twice in the multithreaded executor #1328](https://github.com/ros2/rclcpp/pull/1328) and [Allow timers to keep up the intended rate in MultiThreadedExecutor #1516](https://github.com/ros2/rclcpp/pull/1516) tells me that it is not settled how they should behave ?!?
+  * [ ] Looks like there is a problem with the regularity of timer callbacks, can be seen with multi-threaded executor
 * [ ] **Parameters**
   * [X] basic params work from *yaml* and *launch*
-  * [X] **Beware!** loading an empty *yaml* file causes a long and cryptic error. **Solution:** add some random unused parameter.
+  * [X] **Beware!** loading an empty *yaml* file causes a long and cryptic error. **Solution:** add some unused parameter to the file.
   * [X] Nesting is distinguished by "." in the code (it was "/" in ROS1)
   * [ ] TODO test overloading multiple configs over each other
   * [ ] TODO test more complex types, array, matrices, ...